Most real estate investors are quite familiar with capital gains taxes – but you may be able to exclude this tax when selling your primary residence.

 In most cases, when you realize a fiscal gain on the sale of real property and similar big-ticket assets, you’ll have to pay a tax on any net sale proceeds above your initial cost basis plus any value-added capital improvements you might have made, such as new landscaping, flooring or mechanical systems for commercial properties, or big renovations for single-family investment properties.

-When a person dies, their assets transfer to their heirs.
+When a person dies, their assets are transferred to their heirs.
 These assets include any property they own, such as a home or land.
 An heir would need to sell the asset in order to recognize a capital gain.
 Usually, the heir must pay capital gains tax on any increase in the property's value since its original purchase.

 Primary Residence Capital Gains Exclusion

-In almost every instance, selling a commercial investment property for a profit will generate a capital gains tax liability.
+In almost every instance, selling a commercial investment property for a profit will generate capital gains tax liability.
 However, that’s not the case when you sell your personal residence.

-• You owned the home for at least two of the last five years before the sale occurred, and used it as your primary residence for the same amount of time.
+- You owned the home for at least two of the last five years before the sale occurred, and used it as your primary residence for the same amount of time.

-• The home was not acquired as part of a 1031 exchange.
+- The home was not acquired as part of a 1031 exchange.

-• You haven’t claimed the capital gains exclusion on a different residence in the preceding two years.
+- You haven’t claimed the capital gains exclusion on a different residence in the preceding two years.

 The Bottom Line

 There are very few exceptions to the capital gains tax, and you may not qualify for a full exclusion of the capital gains tax on the sale of your primary residence.
 For instance, millions of Californians bought homes in the Greater San Francisco Bay Area in the 1960s, ’70s, and ’80s.
-Since those homes are now selling for prices well north of $1 million, and capital gains taxes are likely to well exceed the thresholds mentioned above.
+Since those homes are now selling for prices well north of $1 million, capital gains taxes are likely to exceed the thresholds mentioned above.
 However, homeowners only have to pay taxes on capital gains that are greater than those quarter- and half-million-dollar amounts.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.